 Little did I know that my research for an article about spirits inspired by U.S. National Parks would lead me to Channing Tatum!
 Born and Bred originated on a quest by Channing Tatum to find the best vodka in America.
-The collaboration between both Grand Teton Distillery and Channing Tatun has lead to Born and Bred, a multi award winning 20 times distilled vodka for an incredibly smooth finish.
-The water used comes from mountain snow melt from one of America’s National Parks!
+The collaboration between both Grand Teton Distillery and Channing Tatun has lead to Born and Bred, a multi-award winning 20 times distilled vodka for an incredibly smooth finish.
+The water used comes from mountain snowmelt from one of America’s National Parks!
 A spirit that has received this much love should best be enjoyed neat or on the rocks.
-Don’t worry if you are not into drinking vodka neat, it can still be used to make one of numerous great mixed drinks.
+Don’t worry if you are not into drinking vodka neat, it can still be used to make one of the numerous great mixed drinks.

-Vodka is America’s favorite Spirit.
+Vodka is America’s Favorite Spirit.
 Flavored vodkas have been around since the middle ages and now are taking on more exotic flavors.
 There are several ways to enjoy vodka including neat, on the rocks, tonic & soda, Moscow Mule, Cosmopolitan and a Bloody Mary.

 Crater Lake Hazelnut Espresso, Crater Lake National Park

 Do you like coffee as much as I do?
 If so, the Crater Lake Hazelnut Espresso is about to quickly become one of your new favorites too!
 Try making The Nutty Russian, Sleighride, Cocoa Puff Martini and a Boozy Dirty Chai.
 You will have a hard time choosing only one.
-Have I mentioned that this is another multi award winning spirit?
+Have I mentioned that this is another multi award-winning spirit?

-Roche Taune Huckleberry Vodka, Yellowstone National Park
+Roche Jaune Huckleberry Vodka, Yellowstone National Park

-A funny thing happens when people arrive to the Northwestern states of Montana, Idaho, Washington and Oregon.
+A funny thing happens when people arrive at the Northwestern states of Montana, Idaho, Washington, and Oregon.
 People start seeing everything made with Huckleberries.
 Huckleberries grow wild in the Northwest and upon first taste you will quickly understand what all the hype is about.
 Now you can buy a Huckleberry Vodka and make a refreshing afternoon drink to survive the hot Northwest summers.
 Huckleberry Vodka makes a great Huckleberry Lemonade and a Huckleberry 7-up!
 The bottles are also a work of art!
 Don’t just throw them away when you are finished, make sure to do a DIY project like make a candle or an outdoor torch.

 Park Ranger John Pro Tip: Huckleberries grow wild in the West and many people get excited and want to pick some for themselves.
 Be advised that you are not the only one that likes Huckleberries.
-Bears love them too so if you see Huckleberries when hiking make sure to keep your ears and eyes out for Yoggi Bear.
+Bears love them too so if you see Huckleberries when hiking make sure to keep your ears and eyes out for Yogi Bear.